wilsonjackson/connect-resource-pipeline/README.md

 connect-preprocess
 ==================

-Middleware for connect to allow arbitrary preprocessing (with streams!)
+Middleware for Connect to allow arbitrary preprocessing (with streams!)